tyoo37/dendrocat/docs/index.rst

     mastercatalog.photometer(fixed_circle, fixed_annulus)

-For apertures that change shape according to their dendrogram ellipse parameters (called variable-dimension apertures), simply use the class itself instead of creating an instance.
+For apertures that change shape according to the major and minor FWHM of each source, simply use the class itself instead of creating an instance.

 .. code-block:: python